 Last week, I’ve shared to you the common myths and reasons why most women experience excessive hair fall after giving birth.
 I’ve told everyone that most of those reasons may be applicable to others too.
 So today, I’m going to share tips to prevent hair fall and somehow help you regrow your hair back.

 Just so you know, I’ve experienced excessive hair fall to the point where I had a patch of baldness on my scalp.
 They call it Alopecia.
 It started and keep on coming back whenever I give birth or stressed.
 Basically, the reasons of excessive hair fall I’ve discussed last week are based on my own experience.

 Related Post : Hair fall myths after giving birth

 The tips that I’m going to share to you are the best ways I’ve used to regrow my hair and prevent hair fall.
 You can try it at your own discretion but I cannot assure if you’ll get the same results.
 Please be advised that whatever product I share here on this post are the products I really used and I’m not affiliated with them in any ways.

-This can help minimizing your hair fall.
-Using fine toothed comb and hair brushes usually makes your hair even worse.
+This can help to minimize your hair fall.
+Using a fine-toothed comb and hair brushes usually makes your hair even worse.

 #2 Cut your hair shorter